Monoidal categories, representation gap and cryptography

 \subsection{Protocols and platform groups}

 Some of the most important cryptographic protocols in use today are based on \emph{commutative groups} and deliver a gold standard for cryptography (modulo the fear of quantum computers).
-On the other hand, \emph{noncommutative group-based} and \emph{monoid-based} protocols seem to be less understood and in many cases admit efficient attacks.
+On the other hand, \emph{noncommutative group-based} and \emph{monoid-based} (or \emph{semigroup-based}, but we will stay with monoids in this paper) protocols seem to be less understood and in many cases admit efficient attacks.

-Exceptionally successful Diffie--Hellman (DH), Rivest--Shamir--Adleman (RSA) and elliptic curve cryptography algorithms, see {\eg} \cite{Ko-algebraic-cryptography}, \cite{Wa-elliptic-curves}, are based on the commutative group $(\Z/n\Z)^{\ast}$ of invertible residues modulo $n$ and on the group of points on an elliptic curve $E$ over a finite field $\F_{q}$, respectively (one usually wants these groups to contain a subgroup of large prime order and small index).
-For example, in the classical DH protocol the prime $p$ as well as a generator $g\in (\Z/p\Z)^{\ast}$ of the multiplicative group are public.
+Exceptionally successful Diffie--Hellman (DH), Rivest--Shamir--Adleman (RSA) and elliptic curve cryptography algorithms, see {\eg} \cite{Ko-algebraic-cryptography}, \cite{Wa-elliptic-curves}, are based on the commutative group $(\Z/n\Z)^{\ast}$ of invertible residues modulo $n$ and on the group of points on an elliptic curve $E$ over a finite field $\F_{q}$, respectively.
+Here one usually wants these groups to contain a subgroup of large prime order and small index.
+For example, in the classical DH protocol the prime $p$ as well as a generator $g\in(\Z/p\Z)^{\ast}$ of the multiplicative group are public.
 Then party A chooses privately $a\in\Z$ and party B chooses privately $b\in\Z$.
 Party A communicates $g^{a}$, B sends $g^{b}$ and the common secret is $(g^{b})^{a}=g^{ab}=(g^{a})^{b}$.
 A third party C has access to $n$, $g$, $g^{a}$ and $g^{b}$, but finding $g^{ab}$ from the known data is difficult as long as $p-1$ contains a large prime among its factors.

 There has been many ideas and there is an extensive literature on constructing cryptographic protocols from noncommutative groups and monoids (monoids generalize groups and we switch to saying monoids from now on), see {\eg} \cite{MyShUs-group-cryptography}, \cite{MyShUs-noncom-cryptography} and references therein.
 Examples of such are Magyarik--Wagner public key protocol \cite{WaMa-cryptosystem-word-problem}, Anshel--Anshel--Goldfeld key exchange \cite{AnAnGo-algebraic-cryptography}, Ko--Lee et al. key exchange protocol \cite{KoLeChHaKaPa-crypto-braids} and Shpilrain--Zapata public key protocols \cite{ShZa-groups-public-key-cryptography}.